 For starters, Kenya is the place to be for tech enthusiasts.
 So it’s no wonder why people living there are rather comfortable with using cryptocurrencies of all sorts.
-Bear in mind that the blockchain technology, Bitcoin’s central framework, has not been around for much more than a decade and has only reached mass adoption in the recent years.
+Bear in mind that blockchain technology, Bitcoin’s central framework, has not been around for much more than a decade and has only reached mass adoption in recent years.

 Even before that, Kenyans found themselves in need of digital payment solutions along the lines of M-Pesa, so it’s no surprise that Bitcoin found its place there – Kenya is the perfect environment for it to thrive.
 You see, the more you do business using fiat currencies, the more potential there is for theft and fraud.
-Digital alternatives such as Bitcoin not only alleviate these issues, but also make the process more convenient altogether.
+Digital alternatives such as Bitcoin not only alleviate these issues but also make the process more convenient altogether.

 Bitcoin and its Many Uses Across the Industries

 While most of the world is mainly using Bitcoin as a store of value, Kenya has decided to put a practical spin on it by allowing it to become a part of daily transactions.
 Apart from that, the country also happens to be home to some of the world’s most prolific Bitcoin traders.
-With the right knowledge and a bit of capital, crypto trading is a good way to make a money.
+With the right knowledge and a bit of capital, crypto trading is a good way to make money.

 Despite the fact that Bitcoin is gaining traction in Kenya, not everyone is happy about it.
 The banks, for instance, are giving Kenyan crypto holders a hard time by denying them the privilege of opening up an account.
 Reports have surfaced of Kenyan banks denying their services to anyone associated with dealing in digital currencies.
 As you can see, this makes it somewhat challenging to convert your coins into fiat currencies.

 For those who have found themselves on the receiving end of this, life without a bank account is an unfortunate reality.
 But then again, Bitcoin seems to be the perfect workaround.
-Since it’s a decentralized system that is independent from traditional financial institutions.
+Since it’s a decentralized system that is independent of traditional financial institutions.